Volunteer Policies for Food Repacking Volunteers

 Reporting Concerns (Whistleblower)

 This policy provides an avenue for volunteers to report suspected wrongdoing, such as fraud, accounting irregularities, or workplace violence, in line with the organization's high ethical standards.
-Volunteers are encouraged to report these concerns to management and are guaranteed protection from retaliation for doing so.
+Volunteers are encouraged to report these concerns to the volunteer engagement team and are guaranteed protection from retaliation for doing so.

 Security: